Araffe/vdc-networking-lab/readme.md

 ![Azure Policy - Compliance](https://github.com/Araffe/vdc-networking-lab/blob/master/images/PolicyCompliance.jpg "Azure Policy - Compliance")

 **Figure 15:** Azure Policy - Compliance View

+**7)** Under the 'Assignments' page, click on the '...' on the right hand side of the assignment and select 'Delete Assignment'.

+**8)** Under the 'Definitions' page, click on 'Policy Definitions' and delete the 'compliance-test' definition we created earlier.

 # Lab 4: Monitor the VDC Environment <a name="monitor"></a>